Cohomologist/cohomologist.github.io/_posts/2023-04-15-monad-algebra.md

 ---
 published: true
+title: Monads are all about algebra
 ---
-# Monads are all about algebra

 ## Introduction, and a bit of context